Why Contact Center Training Effectiveness Starts with Definition

 Second, it shifts evaluation from pass or fail to learning progress.
 Immediately after training, performance is expected to be uneven.
 Psychometric approaches help teams look for directional improvement rather than perfection.
 For example, is the agent beginning to demonstrate the desired behavior more often or more accurately than before training, even if it is not yet consistent?

 Third, it helps summarize training results in a way that informs next steps.
-Instead of treating training evaluation as a one-time score, psychometric structure allows results to be aggregated across learners to identify patterns.
+Instead of treating training evaluation as a one-time score, psychometric training evaluation structure allows results to be aggregated across learners to identify patterns.
 This makes it easier to see which skills improved, where learners are still struggling, and which parts of the training may need reinforcement or redesign.

 For QA and CX teams, this makes training evaluation a diagnostic tool rather than a judgment tool.
 It supports coaching and reinforcement decisions before expectations are raised in production environments.